 SUBSCRIBE TODAY!
 AARP Livable Communities Newsletter

 Still, it’s not unreasonable to believe we can improve our numbers, especially since the popularity of bicycling has been on the rise.
 The number of bike trips doubled between 1990 and 2009, and many communities and the federal government are embracing the bicycle as a transportation solution for a healthy and viable future

-Published by AARP Livable Communities and the Walkable and Livable Communities Institute as part of its Livability Fact Sheets series, “Bicycling” offers tips for making a community more bicycle-friendly and explains how bicycling features (such as dedicated bike lanes) help improve a community's safety and economic success.
+Published by AARP Livable Communities and the Walkable and Livable Communities Institute as part of the award-winning Livability Fact Sheets series, "Bicycling" offers tips for making a community more bicycle-friendly and explains how bicycling features (such as dedicated bike lanes) help improve a community's safety and economic success.
 Two examples:

 - After bike lanes were installed on certain New York City streets, deaths and serious crashes on those streets decreased by 40 percent.